tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 A client which supports this document SHALL send an empty "delegated_credential" extension in its ClientHello.
-If the client receives a delegated credential without indicating support, then the client SHOULD abort with an "unexpected_message" alert.
+If the client receives a delegated credential without indicating support, then the client MUST abort with an "unexpected_message" alert.

-If the extension is present, the server MAY send a delegated credential extension.
-If the extension is not present, the server MUST NOT send a credential.
-A credential MUST NOT be provided unless a Certificate message is also sent.
+If the extension is present, the server MAY send a delegated credential extension; if the extension is not present, the server MUST NOT send a delegated credential.
+A delegated credential MUST NOT be provided unless a Certificate message is also sent.
 The server MUST ignore the extension unless TLS 1.2 or later is negotiated.

-When negotiating TLS 1.3, and using delegated credentials, the server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions with any other certificate.
+When negotiating TLS 1.3, the server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.
 When negotiating TLS 1.2, the delegated credential MUST be sent as an extension in the ServerHello.

 The delegated credential contains a signature from the public key in the end-entity certificate using a signature algorithm advertised by the client in